 FINANCIAL AID & SCHOLARSHIPS

-Financial aid is generally available to help qualified NC State students meet the expenses of NC State study abroad programs.
+Financial aid is generally available to help qualified NC State students to meet the expenses of NC State study abroad programs.
 Students from other institutions should contact their home institution study abroad and financial aid offices for information.
 For additional funding, NC State students should consider applying for a study abroad scholarship from the Study Abroad Office.